 Personalized Information Capture System (PICS)

 The Personalized Information Capture System (PICS) allows regulators to set up a customized notification system for changes to the NAIC databases.
 When information changes within the scope of the profile a subscriber has created, an email alert is sent.
 Events for which alerts are available include company name change, group code change, company status change, financial filings available, company scoring, IRIS results summary, key financial data change and Analyst Team level assignment.
 There are also specific events designed for market conduct, including producer loss of resident license, regulatory action for producers licensed in a state and six various events for tracking the status of examinations.
-Also available is an alert to notify a state when a producer has applied for and been granted a resident license, when an active resident license is already reflected in the State Producer Licensing Database (SPLD).

 State Producer Licensing Database (SPLD)

 The State Producer Licensing Database (SPLD) is a database of state licensing and regulatory information designed to aid states with the producer licensing process.
 The SPLD is a facet of the National Insurance Producer Registry (NIPR), which is an affiliate of the NAIC that creates and maintains applications specific to the producer licensing process.
 SPLD is a regulator-only database accessible through iSite+, and is not subject to the Fair Credit Reporting Act (FCRA).

+Supplemental Health Care Exhibit

+The Supplemental Health Care Exhibit allows the analyst to pull specific information pertaining to health carriers.
+Premiums, claims information, and covered lives can be reported for individual, small and large group plans.
+Reports can be generated in HTML or Excel.

 Uniform Certificate of Authority Application (UCAA) Summary Report